Small Arms Survey: 2018 report

-In 2018, Small Arms Survey reported that there are over one billion small arms distributed globally, of which 857 million (about 85 percent) are in civilian hands.
-U.S. civilians alone account for 393 million (about 46 percent) of the worldwide total of civilian held firearms.
+In 2018, Small Arms Survey reported that there are over one billion small arms distributed globally, of which 857 million (about 85 per cent) are in civilian hands.
+According to Small Arms Survey's estimates, U.S. civilians alone account for 393 million (about 46 per cent) of the worldwide total of civilian held firearms.
 This amounts to "120.5 firearms for every 100 residents."

-According to the report, the world's armed forces control about 133 million (about 13 percent) of the global total of small arms, of which over 43 percent belong to two countries: the Russian Federation (30.3 million) and China (27.5 million).
-And, the world's law enforcement agencies control about 23 million (about 2 percent) of the global total of small arms.
+According to the report, the world's armed forces control about 133 million (about 13 per cent) of the global total of small arms, of which over 43 per cent belong to two countries: the Russian Federation (30.3 million) and China (27.5 million).
+And, the world's law enforcement agencies control about 23 million (about 2 per cent) of the global total of small arms.

 Global distribution of firearms

 American gun ownership

 American civilians own over 393 million guns.
 "Americans made up 4 percent of the world's population but owned about 46 percent of the entire global stock of 857 million civilian firearms."
 That is three times as many guns as the combined stockpile of the world's armed forces.
 American civilians own more guns "than those held by civilians in the other top 25 countries combined."

-"American civilians own nearly 100 times as many firearms as the U.S. military and nearly 400 times as many as law enforcement."
-Americans bought more than 2 million guns in May 2018 alone.
-That is more than twice as many guns, as possessed by every law enforcement agency in the United States put together.
-In April and May 2018, Americans bought 4.7 million guns, which is more than all the firearms stockpiled by the United States military.
-In 2017, Americans bought 25.2 million guns, 2.5 million more guns than possessed by every law enforcement agency in the world put together.
-Between 2012 and 2017, Americans bought 135 million guns, that's 2 million more guns than the combined stockpile of all the world's armed forces.